Calamus: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Calamus is abundant in bioactive chemicals, bitter principles, and essential oils.
 The essential oil’s distinctive scent is due to its main ingredients, asarone and asarone.
 Eugenol, methyleugenol, and caryophyllene are among other substances that contribute to its distinctive aromatic character.

-The physiological effects of the plant are assumed to be mediated by these bioactive substances.
-For instance, the psychoactive substance -asarone can pass the blood-brain barrier and affect the central nervous system.
+The of the plant are assumed to be mediated by these bioactive substances.
+For instance, the psychoactive substance -asarone can pass the -brain barrier and affect the central nervous system.
 The gamma-aminobutyric acid (GABA) system, which is known to modify a number of neuropsychiatric diseases and plays a critical role in controlling neuronal excitability, is one of the neurotransmitter systems that it is known to affect.

 Physiological Mechanism of Calamus Action